 More information on the website:

 There are certainly larger ports in France.
 Most of the time, you can only see a few small fishing boats here, who are waiting for a fish to finally bite.
 I have made myself more comfortable, and watched the ocean from one of the quiet, secluded rocks.
-Perfect for reading a book, getting lost in thought or just enjoying the peace and quiet.
+Perfect to read a book, to lose yourself in your thoughts or just to enjoy the tranquility.

 The place around the spring and around the chapel of St. Jouvin radiates something magical.
 He seems to have been used for eternal times as a "holy" place.
 You will find a Christian stone altar and mossy steps, plus lots of nature and tranquility.

-Every year in late May / early June, a pilgrimage to Heilquelle takes place.
+Every year at the end of May / beginning of June a pilgrimage to the healing spring takes place.
 Many people rely on the water, which is said to have natural healing properties, and bottle them off.